adaltas/node-nikita/docs/content/about/tutorial.md

 A Nikita project is commonly a Node.js package.
 Everything is a file and it doesn't require you to rely on any external software such as a database.
 For this reason, it naturally integrates with [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control) to track development iterations.
 Several tools are available such as [Git](https://git-scm.com/) and [Mercurial](https://www.mercurial-scm.org/).
 In this tutorial, we will be using [Git](https://git-scm.com/) and publish the source code to the [node-nikita-tutorial repository on GitHub](https://github.com/adaltas/node-nikita-tutorial).

-We start by initializing a new Git projet:
+We start by initializing a new Git project:

 ```bash
 # Create a new folder